Peter’s Story Part 4

 Eventually we managed to find a suitable plank and set it up for him.
 We all got our cameras out as he gained speed and headed up the plank.
 Unfortunately he didn’t check the width of the handle bars and the trail bike stopped dead in the fork and to our amusement Bloody Duncan soared through the air into a crumbling heap.
 Apart from injured pride he was OK with only the loss of a little skin.

 When the field party ended I headed off to Brisbane.
 Around midnight between Barcaldine and Blackall a large black steer ran out from the side of the road.
 My four wheel drive ran over its head and rolled twice ending upside down in the middle of the road.
 The roof was torn off and the steering wheel ended up pressed hard against the road.
 The seat belt was only a lap belt and when it first rolled I got under the steering wheel.
-Luckily and amazing, I was not badly injured but it was a soar end to a wonderful trip.
+Luckily and amazing, I was not badly injured but it was a sore end to a wonderful trip.